harmonyideas/python-scripts/README.md

 DirName      | Description
 ------------- | -------------
-learning-python | Python scripts I have made for beginners or anyone interested. learning-csharp | C# Basic examples
+learning-python | Python scripts I have made for beginners or anyone interested. learning-csharp | C# Basic programming examples
 screenshots | Various screenshots of scripts
 templates | Templates that are required for some scripts to function properly